 To apply, visit the Office of Admissions website.

-Students cannot be accepted into a program until they have completed all the requirements for their bachelor’s degree and have achieved at least a 2.5 GPA in their undergraduate work.
+Students cannot be accepted into a program until they have completed all the requirements for their bachelor’s degree and have achieved a minimum 2.5 GPA in their undergraduate work.

 Academic regulations for School of Business post-baccalaureate undergraduate certificates

 The following academic standards apply to students in the undergraduate certificate programs:

 - Candidates for the certificate are required to complete a minimum of 24 hours beyond the bachelor’s degree, with a minimum of 24 credit hours of study to be taken while in the undergraduate certificate program at VCU.

 - All students admitted to a certificate program are assigned advisers.
 Students are required to work with their advisers to plan their certificate programs.
 Both the adviser and the associate dean for undergraduate studies must approve each student program or changes.
 Courses taken prior to approval are taken at the student’s own risk.
 Each student is required to complete an approved program form and file it with the undergraduate studies office no later than the end of the first semester in which the student is admitted.
 Failure to do so may result in dismissal from the program.

 - All requirements for the certificate must be completed within five years from the date of admission or taking the first course in the program.
 This time limitation applies to both full- and part-time students.
 A maximum of two one-year extensions may be granted if satisfactory progress is demonstrated on the part of students requesting extensions.
 For extensions, write to the associate dean for undergraduate studies.

 - Students may not use the same course(s) for two certificates or the certificate and another program.

 - Certificate recipients must have received an overall grade-point average of 2.5 on credit hours attempted for the certificate at VCU.
 The grades of D or F are counted in computing the overall GPA but carry no credit.